 Search functionality is better with Spotify than with Amazon Music HD: I intended to search for the band Hippo Campus, and purposeful mistyped “hippocampos” into both apps’ search bars.
 Spotify knew exactly what band I was referencing, and even offered a menu of options for me to choose from related artists, songs, playlists, and more.
 Amazon Music was more limited in its results, and pulled up one result for the band Hippocampo.
 The conglomerate omitted the option to check related bands.

-As of June 2020, Spotify has over 50 million songs available on its service, which is less than Amazon Music HD’s 60-million song library, 2 million songs of which are available in Ultra HD.
-Spotify has a leg up on Amazon when it comes to podcasts, though, and offers over 700,000 podcast episodes with more added daily.
-Amazon Music HD doesn’t display any podcasts, and if you want to stream podcasts through an Amazon service, turn to Audible.
+As of September 2021, Spotify has over 70 million songs available on its service, which is slightly less than Amazon Music HD’s 75-million song library, 2 million songs of which are available in Ultra HD.
+Spotify offers over 2.9 million podcast titles with more added daily.
+Amazon Music HD added podcasts to its library in 2020 and is building its collection of available titles, including a few Amazon exclusive shows.

 You may like: Best podcast apps